Manga: An Introduction, Its Brief History and Osamu Tezuka

 Late development of manga

 From seventies to nineties of 20th century manga became worldwide popular and spread across the world.
 The most popular manga were turned into anime (television series and movies).
-TV series as Pokémon earned thousands of fan and opened the door to the world of manga.
+TV series as Pokémon earned thousands of fans and opened the door to the world of manga.

 Borders between shounen and shoujo became less clear – both categories are for girls and boys, they still keep their features, though.